keptn/enhancement-proposals/text/0062-rbac-for-secrets.md

 More precisely, when a new secret is created/edited/deleted, the secret-service also has to create (1) a role that allows reading this secret (implementation already exists) and (2) a role binding which maps the role to a service account (the “scope”).
-Then, the service consuming the secret (e.g. the dynatrace-service or the webhook-service) reads the secret via the Kubernets API where it is checked whether the associated service account has the required role.
+Then, the service consuming the secret (e.g. the webhook-service) reads the secret via the Kubernets API where it is checked whether the associated service account has the required role.